sharanujjwal11/Employee-Management-System/README.md

 # Employee Management System

-A comprehensive desktop application using Java Swing, SWT, and MySQL to manage employee information efficiently.
+A comprehensive desktop application using Java Swing, AWT to manage employee information efficiently.
 The system includes functionalities to add, update, view, and delete employee records, providing a user-friendly interface for streamlined HR operations and maintaining a centralized database for data consistency.<br>

 Technologies Used:
-  1. Java Swing, AWT
+  1. Java Swing, AWT<br>
-  2. MySQL
 Created in IntelliJ IDEA Community Edition IDE

 Screenshots: